๐Ÿ’ก Top 10 Core Java Interview Questions

 finalize: Method called by GC before object destruction (deprecated).

-10. What is the difference between String, StringBuilder, and StringBuffer?
+10. Difference between String, StringBuilder, and StringBuffer ✏️

 String: Immutable.